Public Policy and Community Service

 The international “restoration” movement brings a wide range of practices under a simple philosophical umbrella.
 Its main technique, “talking circles”, can be applied almost anywhere and taught to anyone, including young children and undereducated, marginalized adults.
 Circles can settle fights, develop empathy in bullies and safely engage victims and offenders in dialogue.
 The City of Hull, England, collaborated on training thousands of child-serving individuals in restorative practices – everyone from moms, day-care workers and teachers, to the police and all social service agencies.
 In four years, statistics showed radical improvement in what had been a dismal and fractured social environment.
 (Check out this short piece on Hull.)

 I became a restorative practitioner by collecting courses and experiences.
 Through the Community Mediation Center of RI, I trained to be both a certified mediator and a family-conference coordinator (for the juvenile justice system).
 I am certified by the Suffolk University Center for Restorative Justice in their “Bringing Restorative Justice to Schools” workshop series.
 I have been through two trainings at the International Institute for Restorative Practices (IIRP).
 Margaret Holland McDuff, CEO of Family Service of RI, and I were presenters at IIRP’s 2010 International Conference in Hull, England.
-I’ve researched and written extensively about restorative justice and practices in my weekly column in the Providence Journal (through 4.2011), and now in EducationNews.org and GoLocal in Providence and Worcester.
+I’ve researched and written extensively about restorative justice and practices in my weekly column in the Providence Journal (through 4.2011), and now in EducationNews.org.

 Youth Restoration Project